PositivePlusOne/PP1/docs/environment_deployment.md

-# Setting Up Your Development Environment: A Step-By-Step Guide
+# A Guide to Setting Up Your PP1 Environment

-This guide aims to assist you in setting up the development environment for your programming project.
+Welcome to our in-depth guide on setting up your development environment.
+This guide will assist you in establishing the ideal environment for your programming project, featuring detailed steps and additional information to aid in understanding each process.

+---

-## Firebase Configuration
+## Section 1: Firebase Configuration

+Let's initiate the journey of setting up your development environment by configuring Firebase for your project.
+Follow the steps below:

-1. **Start the Project**: Initiate by creating a new application on Firebase.
+1. **Initiate the Project**: Create a new application on Firebase to serve as the foundation of your project.

-2. **Link the Project**: Link your new project to this application.
-Ensure the following:
+2. **Link the Project**: Associate your new project with the application.
+The following tasks must be fulfilled to achieve proper linking:

-    - The `.firebaserc` file is properly configured for your project for identification by the CLI.
+    - A correctly configured `.firebaserc` file is crucial as it identifies your project to the Firebase Command Line Interface (CLI).
-    - All Flutter flavors and configuration settings in the gradle/Xcode config are correct.
+    - Flutter flavors and settings should be accurately configured in the gradle/Xcode config.
-    - Any code in your project referencing `systemControllers` environment is validated.
+    - Any piece of code referencing `systemControllers` environment within your project should be checked for validity.

-3. **Configuration Verification**: To verify if the configuration is accurate, deploy only the rules for now using the command: `firebase deploy --only firestore/storage`.
-Confirm you are in the right environment by executing `firebase use $theNameYouCalledTheProject`.
+3. **Verify the Configuration**: Now, let's validate whether your configuration is correct.
+For this purpose, deploy only the rules for now using the command: `firebase deploy --only firestore/storage`.
+To ascertain that you're working within the correct environment, execute `firebase use $theNameYouCalledTheProject`.

-4. **Deploy Functions**: Deploy the functions to complete the GCP deployment and Secret setup.
-Ensure to deploy the Firebase extensions using `firebase deploy`, then confirm all extensions are correctly configured post-deployment.
+4. **Complete the Deployment**: Lastly, deploy the functions for finalizing the Google Cloud Platform (GCP) deployment and Secret setup.
+The deployment of Firebase extensions can be achieved using `firebase deploy`.
+Upon completion, ensure that all extensions are correctly configured.

-> Note: Some services may require activation before usage.
-Firebase services used in this project include: Authentication, Firestore, Storage, App Check, Hosting, App Distribution, Crash Analytics, and Cloud Messaging.
+> **Note**: Certain Firebase services might necessitate activation before usage.
+For this project, you'll be utilizing Authentication, Firestore, Storage, App Check, Hosting, App Distribution, Crash Analytics, and Cloud Messaging.

-The following authentication options are required:
+The next step involves setting up authentication options, which include:

 - Sign-in providers: Email, Phone, Google, Apple, Facebook
 - Email link: Disabled
 - User account linking: Enabled
 - SMS region policy: Disabled

-Avoid using test phone numbers for live environments.
-Configure the Google auth provider later to enable SSO on Flamelink.
-Use the Services ID of `com.positiveplusone.apple.signinkey` for the Apple Auth Provider and configure all callbacks in relevant auth providers, such as Facebook.
+Do remember to abstain from using test phone numbers in live environments.
+Configuration of Google auth provider should be undertaken at a later stage to activate Single Sign-On (SSO) on Flamelink.
+For the Apple Auth Provider, the Services ID `com.positiveplusone.apple.signinkey` should be used.
+Also, remember to set up all callbacks in relevant auth providers such as Facebook.

+---

-## Google Cloud Configuration
+## Section 2: Google Cloud Configuration

-While most of Google Cloud is automatically configured by Firebase, we use additional features related to data access:
+While Firebase does handle a majority of Google Cloud configurations, we'll be utilizing a few additional features pertaining to data access.
+These include:

 - Google Serverless VPC
 - Redis